jacoronilla/zookillsoccer/README.md

    - Go sudo su and type password.
    - Run "npm install grunt -g"
    - Type "exit" (takes you out of sudo)
    - After the install is complete, run "grunt" in that window.
-The Terminal will watch for file changes, and automaticall re-compile your JavaScript written in ES6 down to ES5, which most browsers need.
+The Terminal will watch for file changes, and automatically re-compile your JavaScript written in ES6 down to ES5, which most browsers need.
 3. In Terminal Window #2:
    - Run "npm start" in Terminal window #2.
    - The web server should start up.

 ## Using the boilerplate
 1. Make a copy so you have it for future projects
 2. Edit the JavaScript in the /modules folder
 3. Each time you save, you should see some action in Terminal Window #1 as your JavaScript is "transpiled" and copied to the /dist folder

 ## Adding a Git Repository, and uploading